nevendyulgerov/initialzr/README.md

 Please note that jQuery is not required for initialzr to work.
 I'll just use it in some of the examples, mostly for accessing DOM elements.

+# Building an actual app

 Now, let's use Initialzr for something more meaningful.
 Let's create a simple data retrieving app, which performs an AJAX request - GET to an endpoint and retrieves JSON data.
 The app then displays the results in a fancy way to the DOM - it outputs a notification with a nice transition effect.
-On top of this each of these notifications will be customized with a random background gradient generator method.
+On top of this each of these, notifications will be customized with a random background gradient generator method.
 This type of functionality can be easily achieved with initialzr.

 Let's make this a bit more interesting.
 Let's hook to https://ghibliapi.herokuapp.com/films, from where we can retrieve fun data, like all the movies Studio Ghibli produced.
 They are the makers of Princess Mononoke, Spirited Away and many other great movies.

 First, we need to break down the app into a ground of methods - nodes.
 I personally identify the following nodes:

-- ghibliService   - controls the AJAX requests
+- ghibliService   - controls the AJAX requests to the https://ghibliapi.herokuapp.com/films
 - displayMovies   - controls the data retrieval method
 - randomGradient  - controls the randomization of gradients
 - notifier        - controls the notification mechanism

-Once again, we start off by creating an application
+Once again, we start off by creating an application:

 ```javascript
 <script>